anchovydev/anchovydev.github.io/_posts/2023-1-1-new-post.md

 ---
 layout: post
-title: i'm sorry...
+title: new post
 date: 2023-1-1
 ---

-# i'm sorry...
+# new post

-for not posting in a year! get it? it's cuz it's the new year.
+first off, i want to apologize for not posting in a year! get it? it's cuz it's the new year. this was gonna have a better title but jekyll was goofy.

 i didn't stay up for the ball drop. i was like a bicycle - two tired. ok, i'll stop with the bad jokes (not really).